Neurologic Physical Therapy Residency Program

 Residency Program Philosophy

 The faculty and staff of the Division of Physical Therapy and UNC Hospitals are committed to developing residents who are recognized leaders within neurologic physical therapy.
 Residents will develop excellence in examination, diagnosis, intervention, consultation, teaching and the integration of best evidence into the patient care they provide.
 They will develop as a resource for the community in neurology and will contribute to the profession through entry-level and clinical teaching, writing, and leadership.
 Graduates of the residency program will be prepared to sit for the ABPTS Neurologic Certified Specialist (NCS) examination.

 The program’s curriculum is designed in modules that address all areas of the Neurology Description of Specialty Practice (DSP).
 The modules include:

-- One-on-one academic mentorship in the topics of clinical reasoning, evidence-based practice, teaching and learning
+- Academic mentorship in the topics of clinical reasoning, evidence-based practice, teaching and learning (12 weeks)

-- One-on-one clinical mentorship in acute care (12 weeks)
+- Clinical mentorship in acute care (12 weeks)

 Additional helpful resources: